silvanocerza/obsidian-github-sync-test-repo/content/docs/installation.md

 ```

-This is a nice in
+This is a nice installation guide